Typerium Price Down 77.9% This Week (TYPE)

-Typerium (CURRENCY:TYPE) traded 75.2% lower against the US dollar during the 1 day period ending at 8:00 AM Eastern on March 8th.
-Typerium has a total market cap of $147,676.00 and $91.00 worth of Typerium was traded on exchanges in the last day.
-One Typerium token can now be purchased for $0.0001 or 0.00000001 BTC on major exchanges including Trade Satoshi, CoinExchange and LATOKEN.
-During the last seven days, Typerium has traded 77.9% lower against the US dollar.
+Typerium (CURRENCY:TYPE) traded 75.2% lower against the dollar during the one day period ending at 0:00 AM ET on March 8th.
+During the last week, Typerium has traded down 77.9% against the dollar.
+One Typerium token can currently be bought for about $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges including LATOKEN, CoinExchange and Trade Satoshi.
+Typerium has a market cap of $147,676.00 and $91.00 worth of Typerium was traded on exchanges in the last 24 hours.

 - XRP (XRP) traded 3.1% higher against the dollar and now trades at $0.24 or 0.00002638 BTC.